David Tua: 2005 comeback

 Tua was inactive for over two years before he stepped into the ring on 31 March 2005 and bested Talmadge Griffis in a 10-round bout—ending the match and earning a TKO victory with 26 seconds remaining.
 Tua's next contest in October 2005 ended in a split decision over Cisse Salif with Tua dominating in the late rounds.

 Tua defeated Edward Gutierrez by knockout in the fourth round of a scheduled 10-rounder on 26 July 2006.
 The fight was held at the Manhattan Center ballroom in New York City, and featured on ESPN2.
 Tua started slowly, scored a knockdown with his famous left hook in the second round, and put Gutierrez down for the count in the fourth round with a combination of two left hooks, one to the head and the decisive one to the body.

 In November 2006 Tua defeated Maurice Wheeler in the seventh round of a scheduled 10-rounder by knockout.
 Tua ended the bout with a solid left uppercut to the body which immediately sent the howling Wheeler to the canvas.

 Tua continued his comeback in February 2007 with a unanimous decision over Robert Hawkins in a 10-round bout.
 Tua ended the match being the aggressor and hurt Hawkins in both the ninth and tenth rounds with body punches, but was unable to end the match with a knockout.

 Tua, looking in good shape and weighing in at 237½ lbs (his lightest fight weight since 2001), was featured as the main event of a Pay Per View show on 18 August 2007 in Sandy, Utah and ended the bout quickly with a first-round knockout of Mexican champion Saul Montana.
 Tua threw two powerful left hooks to the head that sent Montana sprawling to the canvas giving Tua his sixth win in a row.

 Tua, again looking in good shape and weighing in at 234 lbs, fought the unheralded Cerrone Fox at the Soaring Eagle Casino, Mt.
 Pleasant, Michigan on 7 September 2007.
 Tua made short work of his over matched opponent ending the bout at 1:41 of the second round.

-While Tua's promoter, Cedric Kushner, stated Tua was scheduled to fight an opponent on 18 October 2007, the fight never materialized.
+While Tua's promoter, Cedric Kushner, stated Tua was scheduled to fight an opponent on 18 October 2007, the fight never materialised.